at a Glance Investment

 and experience.
 This skilled labor can be sourced directly in Batam,

-without the need of recruiting from other regions, such Java and
+as well as recruiting from other regions, such Java and

 Foreign investment application is processed with a one-stop policy